FSSAI Regulation of Infant Formula in India

 Know more about what infant formula is and its types.

-Regulatory Authority in India and FSSAI Regulation of Infant Formula in India
+Regulatory Authority in India and FSSAI Infant Food Regulation:

 The regulation of infant food in India is governed by the Food Safety and Standards Authority of India (FSSAI), which operates under the Ministry of Health and Family Welfare.
 FSSAI is a comprehensive legal framework aimed at ensuring the safety, quality, and nutritional adequacy of food products intended for infants.

-The Infant Formulas to be manufactured, imported, distributed and sold in India are subjected to FSSAI Regulations :
+The Infant Formulas to be manufactured, imported, distributed and sold in India is subjected to FSSAI Regulations :

 The Food Safety and Standards Act, 2006